 There is also a gift tax if a non resident alien individual gifts U.S. real estate to a third party.
 This can be as high as the estate tax, depending upon the value of the gift.

 With all of this in mind we can review the various options of U.S. real estate ownership.

 1. Individual Ownership of U.S. Real Estate

 An individual foreign investor may own U.S. real estate in his or her own individual name.
 This represents the simplest form of ownership with the least amount of paperwork involved.
 If it is rented out the individual owner will have to file a U.S. income tax return reporting the U.S. income.This form of ownership is only chosen by a small percentage of foreign investors.
 This is for at least two reasons.
 The first reason is liability.
 The owner of U.S. real estate will be personally liable for any damages that result from that real estate.
 While often insurance is more than sufficient to cover such claims, most investors do not want to expose themselves personally to individual liability.Furthermore, investors from many countries are fearful of revealing their wealth for security reasons.
 An investor’s individual name as an owner of real estate will appear in the public records where that real estate is located.This form of ownership does however provide the best income tax benefits.
 The individual investor will pay tax only on the investor’s U.S. income and will probably only pay a tax from operations in a relatively small tax bracket.
-The tax on the profit from the gain from the sale of the real estate will be only 15%.
+The tax on the profit from the gain from the sale of the real estate will be only 15 to 20%.
 If one does choose to own U.S. real state individually, the foreign individual investor will be subject to an estate tax in the event that investor was to die owning the U.S. real estate.

 2. Limited Liability Company Ownership